Richard Browne (aka 'Badger')

-If you have a need to book a school, track day or just have any issues then I'm your contact.
+When you book a school, Ducati track day or just have any queries, then I'm your contact.
 I and my team can help with just about anything you can throw at us.
-At the school itself I like helping people and am the shopkeeper for CSS, buying and selling some great gear for motorcyclists, including clothing, accessories, book’s, dvd’s etc. I enjoy working with a bunch of talented professionals who are passionate about bikes and I enjoy talking to customers who are also passionate about bikes.
+At the school itself I like helping people and am the shopkeeper for CSS, buying and selling some great gear for motorcyclists, including clothing, accessories, books, dvds etc. I enjoy working with a bunch of talented professionals who are passionate about bikes and I enjoy talking to customers who are also passionate about bikes.
 I like shopping and like to help others shop and spend money!

 Assistant Course Control & Wrangler

 I should firstly admit that I don't ride a motorbike - never have, never will!
 However I lived with a biker for something like 20 years and have seen first-hand the incredible difference that taking part in the schools made to his confidence and ability.
 From Level 1 onwards the commitment and focus of the whole team - and that includes the ones you don't get to see - is on giving you the best environment to learn how to ride better, safer (and yes, maybe faster).
 We hope that the smile we give when you Sign-on helps your nerves; that the Safety briefings ensure you know the rules of the day; that the Wrangler gets you to the right place at the right time; that your Coach gives you the confidence and support you require; that the Classroom sessions give you the technology you need; that the Coaches on track help you to put the tech into practice... and that the food is good (okay - not always under our control, but important!).
 That's all we do, that's what we care about... you (and each other!).
 Come, have a good day, we can pretty much guarantee that you will!